-This whole web site has been written to answer the question; “What is leachate?” in detail.
-So, we suggest that you explore our site further for a more comprehensive answer, if you need it.
+This whole web site has been written to answer the question; “What is leachate?” and how to ensure it does not cause pollution, in detail.
+So, we suggest that byexploring our site further you will find a more comprehensive answer to “What is leachate?, if you need it.

-In fact the term “leachate” is so often applied to landfill leachate, both within the waste management industry and outside, that it is easy to forget that leachate is the term used for any liquid produced by the action of “leaching” which occurs when water percolates through any permeable material.
+In fact the term “leachate” is so often applied to landfill leachate, both within the waste management industry and outside, that it is easy to forget that leachate is the term used for any liquid produced by the action of “leaching”.
+Leaching occurs when water percolates through any permeable material.

-No matter how hard landfill designers and operators try to avoid generating waste, through waste reduction, re-use, recycling, composting and many other methods of waste pre-treatment prior to landfilling, landfilling will continue, and thus leachate generation and its safe disposal without causing pollution, is a problem which is here to stay.
+No matter how hard landfill designers and operators try to avoid generating waste, through waste reduction, re-use, recycling, composting.
+Not to mention the many other methods of waste pre-treatment prior to landfilling.
+Landfilling will continue for many years yet, and thus leachate generation and its safe disposal without causing pollution, is a problem which is here to stay.